hpscript/nodejs-graphql/README.md

 # nodejs-graphql

 ### About
-This is a demo that publishes MySQL data in GraphQL with Node.js.
+This is a GraphQL query demo that publishes MySQL data using Node.js.
+The GraphQL API has a single endpoint.

 ### How to run
 - prepare database